 Lastly, let’s talk about one other ingredient in this recipe that you know is one of my favs, nutritional yeast.
 I used Bob’s Red Mill for this recipe because I always have it on hand.
 What’s great about nutritional yeast is that it gives off this great cheesy flavour without needing the cheese.
 It is loaded with vitamin B12 too, so it’s healthy.
 I love sprinkling nutritional yeast on just about everything.
 It can even be good on snacks like popcorn, or you can throw it into salads, juice, cereal, and the list goes on.

 I really hope you love this recipe as much as I do, and it brings comfort to your home along with the sweet garlicky aromas.
-If you are looking for other delicious pastas to make, check out my list below.
+If you are looking for other delicious pasta recipes to make, check out my list below.

 Garnish: parsley, cilantro, olives, vegan parmesan cheese and chilli flakes